State of Mexico: Independence

 During the Mexican War of Independence, Miguel Hidalgo y Costilla marched into what is now Mexico State from Michoacán in 1810, passing from the northwest to Toluca on his way to Mexico City.
 East of Toluca, he fought royalist forces at the Battle of Monte de las Cruces on 30 October 1810.
 While Hidalgo won the battle, he chose not to proceed to Mexico City and then turned towards Celaya.
 During the rest of the War, most battles were fought between local insurgent leaders such as Manuel de la Concha and Castillo Bustamante and royalist forces.
 Battles were fought in Sultepec, Amanalco, Temascaltepec, Lerma, Tenango, Tenancingo and Tecualoya.

 After the War, the State of Mexico was created by the 1824 Constitution, with the first state congress convening in March of that year in Mexico City.
 This state still encompassed the vast territory of the old Aztec Empire.
 The first head of the state was Melchor Múzquiz.
-The vast territory of the state was divided into eight districts:Acapulco, Cuernavaca, Huejutla, Mexico, Taxco, Toluca, Tula and Tulancingo.
+The vast territory of the state was divided into eight districts: Acapulco, Cuernavaca, Huejutla, Mexico, Taxco, Toluca, Tula and Tulancingo.
 Mexico City was the capital of the state.
 However, soon after, the federal government chose Mexico City as the capital of the new nation.
 Under the guidelines of the 1824 Constitution, the capital was appropriated as federal land, with the federal government acting as the local authority.
 The choice was made official on 18 November 1824 and Congress delineated a surface area of two leagues square (8,800 ac) centered on the Zocalo.
 This area was then separated from the State of Mexico, forcing the state's government to move from the Palace of the Inquisition (now Museum of Mexican Medicine) in the city to Texcoco.
 This area did not yet include the population centers of the towns of Coyoacán, Xochimilco, Mexicaltzingo and Tlalpan, all of which remained as part of the State of Mexico.
 As the "federal district" of Mexico City grew in size, these and other territories were taken from the State of Mexico.
 The capital of the state was moved permanently to Toluca in 1830.

-The struggles between the liberals (federalists) and the conservatives (centralized power) in the 19th century affected the state, especially in those areas which would later break away to form the states of Hidalgo, Morelos and Guerrero.
-During the Mexican–American War, the Americans occupied Toluca and Mexico City with the state government temporarily located in the unoccupied Sultepec.
+The struggles between the liberals (federalists) and the conservatives (centralized power) in the 19th century affected the state, especially in those areas that would later break away to form the states of Hidalgo, Morelos, and Guerrero.
+During the Mexican–American War, the Americans occupied Toluca and Mexico City, with the state government temporarily located in the unoccupied Sultepec.